aliabbasi2000/SemEval2025-Task11-Evaluation/README.md

 ## 5. Review Evaluation Results

 After the evaluation, the script will output various metrics (see below, example for German), such as accuracy, precision, recall, and F1 scores for each language.
-Ensure your predictions align with the expected output and are scored appropriately.

 <img width="746" alt="image" src="https://github.com/user-attachments/assets/915d31a0-89da-433a-b391-0fa04d5acc40">

+Note: This is an example for Track A.

 ## 6. Final Checks
 Before submission, double-check: